mbabynames search ✿

 Wilder Tate

-Put "noble and strong" next to "cheerful" and you get a name that feels considered.
+Put "untamed one" next to "cheerful" and you get a name that feels considered.
 Wilder Tate works on paper and out loud.
 At 2 syllables, Wilder needs a shorter middle to stay balanced.
 Tate does that.

 Wilder Brooks

-Put "noble and strong" next to "small stream" and you get a name that feels considered.
+Put "untamed one" next to "small stream" and you get a name that feels considered.
 Wilder Brooks works on paper and out loud.
 Brooks (1 syllable) provides a firm close after the longer Wilder.

 Flowing and rhythmic